sedostheatre/sedos.co.uk/input/venues/wheatsheaf-hall.md

 **Accessibility**

-All areas of Wheatsheaf Hall are accessible through the main entrance and are all on the ground level.
+All areas of Wheatsheaf Hall which are used by the audience for *Sunday in the Park with George* are accessible through the main entrance and are on the ground level.
 Access to the hall and bar is over a threshold stone with a riser height ranging from 110-150mm from right to left.
 There is a gender neutral accessible toilet on the main floor, and men’s toilets and urinals are down three steps.

 [Visit Wheatsheaf Hall’s website](https://www.wheatsheafhall.org.uk)